 I’m a definite believer that a meaningful life is a happier life!
 But you don’t have to take my word for it.
 Research has proven that people who have a greater sense of purpose or meaning in life tend to be happier, less depressed, and less anxious*.

 The direct route to a meaningful life is to operate your life’s calling.

-Way too often the word calling is referred to in a ministry capacity and is implied to be reserved for pastors, evangelists, missionaries and other ministers of the gospel.
-Well, today I declare, to be called simply means to be summoned.
-To be invited.
+Way too often the word calling is limited to use for ministry and reserved for pastors, evangelists, missionaries and other ministers of the gospel.
+Well, today I declare, to be called simply means to be invited.

 Everyone Christian is called.
 And, I take it a step further and say, even before you accepted Christ, you were called.